 - bullying or intimidation

 - physical attacks such as hitting, punching, pushing or spitting

 - hoax calls, abusive phone or text messages or hate mail

-- online abuse, for example, on Facebook or Twitter
+- online abuse, for example on social media

 - displaying or circulating discriminatory literature or posters

-- harm or damage to things such as your home, or a pet or car
+- harm or damage to things like your home, pet or car

 - throwing rubbish into a garden